pareshsutariya/adhiveshan-grading-ui/_requirements.md

 - [x] UI: List Page: Apply standard sorting and searching
 - [x] UI: Add Page: Design UI to Add or Edit record, and call API
 - Note:
-  - Proctor Admins will be able to create events for proctoring, selecting the number of centers, and forming clusters of centers for a specific event.
+  - Judge Admins will be able to create events for judging, selecting the number of centers, and forming clusters of centers for a specific event.
-  - Set Event Periods: The Proctor Admin can specify the start and end time for proctoring events.
+  - Set Event Periods: The Judge Admin can specify the start and end time for judging events.
   - During this period, only delegates from the selected centers will be allowed to participate.
   - Regional admin can only change the time, but not the date